sojomo/cv/index.md

 ## Career

+### Chair of Ophthalmology The Free University of Brussels (VUB), Head of the Department of Ophthalmology UZ Brussels

+100% FTE August 2023 to present

+Brussels University Hosptial VUB, Laerbekenlaan 101, Jette, 1090 Belgium

 ### Senior Staff Member and BAP Professor University Hospital Antwerp

-100% FTE Setember 2019 to present
+100% FTE Setember 2019 to July 2023
 40% FTE September 2018 to August 2019
 100% FTE December 2016 to August 2018